Do you remember Baby Steps for Future Millionaires (part 1)?

 But where can we go now to learn the important things that schools and universities can’t teach us?
 Things like how to find a job you love, how to think like an entrepreneur and how to get better with money?

 One suggestion is to check out The School of Life.
 TSOL started in London but now has schools all over the world.
 It was founded by Alain de Botton, author of Status Anxiety.
-I have been to a couple of the classes and they are fantastic for anyone who wants to get better at real life.
+I have been to a couple of the classes and I think they’re fantastic.

 9. Eat a real breakfast